Does The Guitar Size Matter? Some of the Aspects You Should Know About Guitar Size

-There are so many types of guitar players: international artists, local performers, friends, colleagues, cousins, brothers in law, big guys, small girls, young people, old people…
+There are many guitar players: international artists, local performers, friends, colleagues, cousins, brothers-in-law, big guys, petite girls, young people, older adults…

-Surely, a “regular” guitar can be played by a large variety of people, with many different physical characteristics, including the size and shape of fingers, hands and bodies.
+Would they stop playing guitar if only one guitar model were used?
+I don’t think so.
+Indeed, a “regular” guitar can be played by a large variety of people, with many different physical characteristics, including the size and shape of fingers, hands, and bodies.

 What’s the best choice of guitar size?

-There are all sorts of opinions, but they can be divided in two main trends:
+There are all sorts of opinions, but they can be divided into two main trends:

 - Those who think the standard guitar is the best.

 - And those who claim it is better to adapt the guitar to its player.

 They both have outstanding arguments to defend their postures.
 Here are some of the aspects you should know about the guitar size.

 My fingers are too big or too fat.